alaneicker/brewlog/README.md

 # Brewlog

-An Angular 5 Progress Web App for dcoumenting and discovering great beer.
+An Angular 5 Progress Web App for documenting and discovering great beer.